moffzilla/abx-Powershell/README.md

-# Create a ZIP package for Powershell extensibility in ABX ( and vRO ) actions
+# Create a ZIP package for Powershell extensibility in ABX,
 # including proprietary Powershell Modules and Proxy Options.

 There are a few methods of building the script for your extensibility actions Writing your Powershell script directly in the extensibility action editor in vRealize Automation Cloud Assembly.
 Please note that depending on the Powershell Modules, you could instruct to load them directly at the Action Dependencies e.g.

   ![az-latest](https://github.com/moffzilla/abx-Powershell/blob/master/media/az-latest.png)

 Also note that this option is valid if you hace connectivity to the public repositories where the modules are stored.